yongdd/langevin-fts/README.md

   `make test`
   `make install`

 * If you want to use FFTW library, clone from `fftw` branch.
-This is distributed under GPL license.
+That is distributed under GPL license.
   `git clone -b fftw https://github.com/yongdd/langevin-fts.git`

 * To use MKL, choose Intel C++ compiler with the following command.